TanvirLogic/UniRoom-Live/README.md

 - **Md.
 Tanvir** – Lead Developer & Architect
 - Open for contributions!
 Fork the repo, create a branch, and submit a PR.

----

-👉 With this README, anyone can **download the APK**, understand the architecture, and contribute professionally.

-Would you like me to also add **screenshots and GIFs** of the dashboards (Student & CR) into the README so it looks more polished for GitHub?